Student Mistreatment Policy

 - Reporting to Dr. David Carver with the Student Counseling Center

-- Reporting to the Office of Admissions and Student Affairs to Dr. Jeffrey Hill, Associate Dean for Admissions and Student Affairs and/or Dr. Wendy Grant, Assistant Dean for Student Affairs
+- Reporting to the Office of Admissions and Student Affairs to Dr. Wendy Grant, Associate Dean for Student Affairs and/or Dr. Alan Erickson, Associate Dean for Student Affairs

-- Reporting to Carment Sirizzotti, Sexual Misconduct - Title IX Coordinator
+- Reporting to Carmen Sirizzotti, Sexual Misconduct - Title IX Coordinator

 All reports of mistreatment are thoroughly evaluated to affect a satisfactory remedy.